microsoft/TemplateStudio/docs/UWP/projectTypes/updatetonavigationview/mvvmbasic-vb.md

 Imports YourAppName.ViewModels

 Namespace Views
-    ' TODO WTS: Change the icons and titles for all NavigationViewItems in ShellPage.xaml.
+    ' TODO: Change the icons and titles for all NavigationViewItems in ShellPage.xaml.
     Public NotInheritable Partial Class ShellPage
       Inherits Page